Mary Ellen Ladd, LCSW, CSW-G

 MEET OUR THERAPISTS

 Mary Ellen Ladd is a Licensed Clinical Social Worker who joined WCP in 2002 and has been a partner since 2015.
-A graduate of Columbia University School of Social Work, Mary Ellen works with adult clients of all ages and ethnicities and with the LGBTQ population.
+A graduate of Hartford College for Women, Drew University and Columbia University School of Social Work, Mary Ellen works with adult clients of all ages and ethnicities and with the LGBTQ+ population.
 She has specialty certification from NASW as a Clinical Social Worker in Gerontology (CSW-G) and worked with geriatric residents in nursing homes and assisted living facilities.
 She recognizes the unique needs of the aging population which can often be complicated by declining health, increased need for medication, multiple losses and being caregivers to other adults.
 She accepts most insurance including Medicare and Husky.
 She is a Dementia Friends Champion and is available to offer free, one hour information sessions in the community to raise awareness about Dementia.
 Mary Ellen is also available for clinical supervision to licensed clinicians seeking additional support and to therapists working toward a license.

 Beth Juliano is a Licensed Clinical Social Worker who joined WCP in 2006 and has been a partner since 2016.
 She is a graduate of New York University School of Social Work, practicing in the field of Social Work for over 15 years.
 She has worked in a variety of settings and with many different populations, including domestic violence, sexual assault, complex trauma in children and major mental illness in residential, outpatient and hospital settings.
 Beth shares the philosophy of WCP that the weaving together of self, family and cultural influences into the therapeutic process is essential to healing and change.
 She frames her clinical work with client-therapist relationship as a primary vehicle for helping clients focus on their lives, while drawing from psychodynamic theories, body-oriented Gestalt therapy, and cognitive therapies.
 Beth provides counseling services to individuals, couples and children.
 She takes most insurances including Medicare and Husky.